pinapelz/pinapelz.github.io/src/content/blog/repairing-windows-efi.md

 ```
 There should be a folder named `EFI`, and inside it there should be a Microsoft folder

-Once you have confirmed this, go ahead and copy this folder over to the EFI folder on `/mnt/arch_efi`
+Once you have confirmed this, go ahead and copy this folder over to the EFI folder in `/mnt/arch_efi`

 ```bash
 sudo cp -r /mnt/efi/EFI/Microsoft /mnt/arch_efi/EFI/